CommandPost/CommandPost-DeveloperGuide/api/hs/hs.streamdeck.md

 Configure/control an Elgato Stream Deck

+Please note that in order for this module to work, the official Elgato Stream Deck app should not be running

 This module would not have been possible without standing on the shoulders of others:
  * https://github.com/OpenStreamDeck/StreamDeckSharp
  * https://github.com/Lange/node-elgato-stream-deck